The Hope Scholarship Act

 - Implement the program through the use of financial organizations as account depositories and managers;

-- Develop and impose requirements, policies, procedures, and guidelines to implement and manage the program;
+- Develop and impose requirements, policies, procedures, and guidelines to implement and manage the program, including policies that establish when it is necessary to issue requests for proposals and competitive bidding processes;

-- Review any appeals made pursuant to Section XIII.B and Section XIII.D of this law;
+- Review any appeals made pursuant to Section XII of this law;

 - Establish the method by which moneys in the Hope Scholarship Expense Fund shall be allocated to pay for administrative costs and assess, collect and expend administrative fees, charges, and penalties;